MichaBiriuchinskii/MichaBiriuchinskii/README.md

-# 👋 Welcome!
+# 👋 Welcome

-I'm **Mikhail Biriuchinskii**, an R&D engineer and NLP/TAL specialist based in Paris.
+I'm **Mikhail Biriuchinskii**, an R&D Data Scientist and NLP specialist in Paris.

-I build tools and systems at the intersection of **language, AI, and data** — with a particular focus on open-source, multimodal processing (text, speech, image) and large language models (LLMs).
+I build tools at the intersection of **language, AI, and data**, with a focus on open-source, multimodal processing (text, speech, image), and large language models (LLMs).

 ---

-## 🧠 Who I Am
+## 🧠 About Me

-I work on real-world applications of natural language processing and computational linguistics.
-My areas of focus include:
+I apply NLP and computational linguistics to real-world problems, with expertise in:

-- 🧾 **Text and document understanding** — OCR/HTR, multilingual processing, historical archives
+- 🧾 **Text & documents** — OCR/HTR, multilingual, historical archives
-- 🧠 **Large Language Models** — Fine-tuning, prompt engineering, retrieval-augmented generation (RAG)
+- 🧠 **LLMs** — Fine-tuning, prompt design, retrieval-augmented generation
-- 🗣 **Speech and audio** — Low-resource languages, Whisper-based pipelines
+- 🗣 **Speech** — Low-resource languages, Whisper pipelines
-- 🧰 **Annotation & evaluation workflows** — FAIR data, human-in-the-loop systems
+- 🧰 **Annotation & evaluation** — FAIR data, human-in-the-loop workflows
-- 🛠 **Deployment & tooling** — Docker, FastAPI, open-access web apps for researchers
+- 🛠 **Deployment & tooling** — Docker, FastAPI, open-access apps

-I value **clarity**, **rigor**, and **interdisciplinary collaboration** — especially between computer science and the humanities.
+I value **clarity**, **rigor**, and **collaboration**—especially across tech and the humanities.

 ---

-## 📁 What You’ll Find Here
+## 📁 On This GitHub

-My GitHub includes:
+You’ll find:

-- 🔍 NLP prototypes and demo apps (text classification, RAG, NER, etc.)
+- 🔍 NLP demos (classification, NER, RAG, etc.)
-- 📚 Tooling for linguists and researchers (annotation interfaces, data pipelines)
+- 📚 Tools for linguists and researchers
-- 📦 Contributions to open-source projects in TAL, OCR/HTR, and LLM tooling
+- 📦 Open-source contributions (TAL, OCR/HTR, LLMs)
-- 🧪 Experiments with Transformers, embeddings, vector databases
+- 🧪 Experiments with Transformers, embeddings, and vector DBs

-🧭 *Looking for new challenges starting September 2025.*
+🧭 *Open to new opportunities from September 2025.*